OneDrive Online Multi-Geo

-The OneDrive and SharePoint Online Multi-Geo Preview allows multinational corporations that are part of the preview and have one or more geographical locations, to expand their Office 365 ODSP tenancy to satisfy data residency requirements.
+OneDrive Online Multi-Geo allows multinational corporations that have one or more geographical locations, to expand their Office 365 ODSP tenancy to satisfy data residency requirements.

-In a OneDrive and SharePoint Online Multi-Geo Preview configuration, your Office 365 tenant consists of a central location (also known as a default location) and one or more satellite geo (geographical) locations.
+In a OneDrive Multi-Geo configuration, your Office 365 tenant consists of a central location (also known as a default location) and one or more satellite geo (geographical) locations.
 A single tenancy spans one or more additional geo locations.
 Your tenant information, including geo locations, is stored in Azure Active Directory (Azure AD).

-OneDrive and SharePoint Online Multi-Geo Preview features are not designed to optimize performance.
+OneDrive Online Multi-Geo features are not designed to optimize performance.
 They are designed to meet data residency requirements.

 The following are key terms related to the OneDrive and SharePoint Online Multi-Geo Preview: